-Always vary throttle settings during Break-in 1st Hour Allow engine to warm-up for 30 - 60 seconds.
-Do not idle for more than 5 minutes Allow engine to warm-up for 30 - 60 seconds.
-Do not idle for more than 5 minutes Do not idle for more than 5 minutes Run the engine the majority of the time between 4000 - 5400 RPM (approximately three quarter throttle).
-Change engine speed approximately every two (2) minutes.
-Avoid trimming the outboard out (up) beyond a vertical trim position during operation.
-Avoid using hydraulic jack plate (if equipped) to raise engine during break-in cycle.
-Next 3 Hours: Change engine speed every 10 minutes.
+Break-in Procedure Αlv Always vary throttle settings during Break-in 1st t Hour • Allow engine to warm-up for 30 - 60 seconds. • Do not idle for more than 5 minutes • Run the engine the majority of the time between 4000 - 5400 RPM (approximately three quarter throttle). • Change engine speed approximately every two (2) minutes. • Avoid trimming the outboard out (up) beyond a vertical trim position during operation. • Avoid using hydraulic jack plate (if equipped) to raise engine during break-in cycle.
+Ne xt 3 Hours: Change engine speed every 10 minutes.